sebamen/foxpro_plastic_diff_merge/README.txt

   binary, select them, right-click and select the option to keep the changes on "source" (don't mind about it, because later you need to regenerate all binaries anyway)

-- When Merge ends, you go to "Pending Changes" window, regenerate all binaries by selecting the text version, right-click, and "Open / Open with..."
-FoxBin2Prg (one file at a time, or else Plastic will throw all at the same time!)
+- When Merge ends, you go to "Pending Changes" window, regenerate all binaries by selecting any file in the window, right-click and "Open / Open with...
+(VFP) Pending Changes: Regenerate Binaries"

 - Finally, checkin and this ends the merging operation

+- Note: You always have the chance to convert a specific file to binary or text with FoxBin2Prg option.

 ABOUT FOXBIN2PRG 2-WAY CONVERTER POR VFP 9: